WebFiori/docs/routing.md

 }
 ```

 Also, it is possible to have the route point to specific method in the class by using the option `action`.
-This is usefule when using MVC in building the application and want from the route to point to specific controller method.
+This is usefull when using MVC in building the application and want from the route to point to specific controller method.

 ``` php
 use my\super\FrontController;